marcellogalhardo/retained/README.md

 # Retained Instance

-A lightweight library built on top of Android Architecture Components to simply the usage of Android's ViewModels to retain instance.
+A lightweight library built on top of Android Architecture Component ViewModel to simplify how UI Controllers (e.g., Activity or Fragment) retain instances.

 Retained Instance was created to level up Android's ViewModels in a consistent, reliable and composable way - no inheritances, no factories and no parameters like application